mtumilowicz/scala-zio-stm-workshop/README.txt

 * is a technique for allowing multiple state-changing operations to be grouped together and performed as a single atomic operation
     * all or nothing semantics
     * within atomic blocks, you can reason about your code as if the program were sequential
+* retry
+    * if any memory that is written within transaction "A" is modified and committed by transaction "B" before "A" commits, the code in "A" is rerun
+    * meaning is simply "abandon the current transaction and run it again"
+    * if a retry action is performed, the current transaction is abandoned and retried at some later time
+        * it would be correct to retry the transaction immediately, but it would also be inefficient
+            * example: state of the account will probably be unchanged, so the transaction will again hit the retry
+        * an efficient implementation would instead wait until some other thread writes to account
 * benefits
     * composability
         * easily composed with any other abstraction built using STM